Hollywood Rip Ride Rockit

 Hollywood Rip Ride Rockit was a steel roller coaster located at Universal Studios Florida in Orlando, Florida, United States.
-With a height of 167 ft and a length of 3800 ft, it opened as the largest X-Car model coaster ever built by German manufacturer Maurer Söhne on August 19, 2009.
+With a height of 167 ft and a length of 3800 ft, it opened on August 19, 2009, as the largest X-Car model coaster ever built by German manufacturer Maurer Söhne.
 The roller coaster reached a maximum speed of 65 mph and featured on-ride music that riders could select when boarding, as well as individual on-ride cameras that captured video of each passenger.

 After 16 years of operation, Hollywood Rip Ride Rockit permanently closed on August 18, 2025.
+Its replacement, Fast & Furious: Hollywood Drift, is scheduled to open in 2027.